darwincereska/notes.nvim/README.md

 ## Features

 - 📝 Create notes with titles and optional tags
-- 📁 Organize notes by date (Year/Month/Day structure)
+- 📁 Organize notes by date (Year/Month/Day/title.md structure)
 - 🔍 Browse and search notes with Telescope
 - 🏷️ Filter notes by tags
 - 🔄 Git version control with automatic backup
-- 🗑️ Delete notes with confirmation
+- 🗑️ Delete notes with confirmation (git-aware)
 - 🌐 Optional remote repository sync
+- 📜 View commit history for individual notes or all notes
+- ⏪ Revert notes to previous versions

 ## Requirements